Sean Wilson (politician)

 Sean Wilson is a Canadian politician who was elected to the Legislative Assembly of Saskatchewan in the 2024 general election, representing Canora-Pelly as a member of the Saskatchewan Party.

 Prior to his election, he was the mayor of Buchanan.
 He also served on the council of the Rural Municipality of Buchanan No. 304.

+Political career

+On December 11, 2025, Wilson was named Saskatchewan’s Minister of SaskBuilds and Procurement.